everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### Our functions

 We will write arithmetic operations in each source language to keep our example code simple.
+Our Rust program will perform addition and division; the JavaScript one will perform subtraction; and, the Python program will carry out multiplication.
 We will use division to show division by zero error reporting.

-Our Rust program will perform addition and division; the JavaScript one will perform subtraction; and, the Python program will carry out multiplication.

 Our functions will be compiled into Wasm components using tools from or built upon the excellent work of the Bytecode Alliance.
 The Wasm component ecosystem is evolving quickly, so keep in mind that the techniques described in this blog post may be out of date.
 We'll provide links so you can check on the latest developments.

+Clone the [writing-functions-blogpost-2024][writing-functions-repo] repository if you would like to follow along.
+You will install tooling for each language, build a component from each language, start Every CLI using the components, and run workflows that call the functions in the components.

 #### Rust

-For Rust, we use [`cargo component`][cargo-component] to generate a Wasm component.
-You can follow along with our setup and what to install [here][rust-setup].

-`cargo component` imagines what first-class support for WebAssembly components might look like for Rust.
+For Rust, we use [`cargo component`][cargo-component] to generate a Wasm component. `cargo component` imagines what first-class support for WebAssembly components might look like for Rust.

+See the [Rust setup][rust-setup] instructions if you are following along.

 Rust support includes referencing WIT dependencies in the Cargo manifest.
 We reference WASI logging in our manifest: